-A key development has been the role of government agencies in promoting and facilitating the granting of EPS to highly skilled workers:
+A key development has been the role of government agencies in promoting and facilitating the granting of EPS to highly skilled workers

-Talentcorp - companies registered on this platform will be able to secure a set number of visas per annum for a cost of c RM5000 per visa, for a 2-year period and the process is about 3 weeks per application.
-MDEC - for companies in the digital sector, accreditation via this platform is easily achieved (MSC status) and whilst volumes of visas granted are monitored, the process is very slick and the granting thereof is fairly liberal given the perceived significance of digitally skilled labour to the economic and developmental interests of Malaysia as a whole.
+Companies registered on the Talentcorp platform will be able to secure a set number of visas per annum for a cost of MYR 5,000 per visa, for a 2-year period and the process is about 3 weeks per application.
+For companies in the digital sector, accreditation via MDEC is easily achieved (MSC status) and whilst volumes of visas granted are monitored, the process is very slick and the granting is fairly liberal given the perceived significance of digitally skilled labour to the economic and developmental interests of Malaysia as a whole.